Polinalavender/Design-Patterns/Start Documnet - Design Patterns.md

 Timer Mode: Enables users to set a 5 seconds timer for delayed photo capture, has the same image size as Auto mode.

 The camera interface includes a circle button that users can press to switch between shooting modes and timer (Timermode).
 Each mode is visually represented on the UI for easy identification.
+The gallery function is available for the camera simulator.
+User can see all photos that were taken.
+This function based on Momento design pattern.
+To open the gallery, user needs to click button "Gallery", to see all photos there are 2 buttons "Next photo" and "Preious photo".

 - User can press the button to switch between modes
 - Method `pressButton()` contains triggers of the mode switch